View of the Radcliffe Camera through a window

 • Contemporary Russian and East European Studies Part 2: Sociology and economics.
 Covering topics in economics and sociology of Russia and Eastern Europe (CREES II).

-Through the Research Methods course students will receive training in relevant qualitative and quantitative methodologies to enable them to carry out research and writing for the thesis.
+Through the Research Methods course you will receive training in relevant qualitative and quantitative methodologies to enable you to carry out research and writing for your thesis.

 Courses are taught through a combination of lectures and classes.
-Students will be required to submit essays or equivalent written work and to make class presentations.
-It is a full-time programme with ample time for self study.
+You will be required to submit essays or equivalent written work and to make class presentations.
+It is a full-time course with ample time for self study.

 Russian language tuition

-Russian language tuition does not form part of the MSc programme.
-Students wishing to study Russian language should apply to the REES MPhil programme which incorporates a compulsory Russian language pathway.
+Russian language tuition does not form part of the MSc course.
+If you wish to study Russian language, you should instead consider the MPhil in Russian and East European Studies which incorporates a compulsory Russian language pathway.

 Research seminars